Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

 \section{Noise-induced phase transition}

-In this section, we point out through simulations using the ATG model that introducing white Gaussian noise into gap measurements leads to nonlinear instability of the uniform solution and the emergence of stop-and-go oscillatory dynamics.
-We interpret this noise-induced collective behaviour using the analogy of the Kapitza inverted pendulum and the concepts of stochastic resonance and stochastic stabilisation.
+In this section, we point out through simulations that introducing white Gaussian noise into gap measurements of the ATG model leads to nonlinear instability of the uniform solution and the emergence of stop-and-go oscillatory dynamics.
+The ATG model, although unconditionally linearly stable, describes a phenomenon of nonlinear instability when strongly perturbed.